vidi-insights/vidi-metrics-web/README.md

 ```

 ## Running
-To run the system simply use npm,
+To run the app run,

 ```
 npm run start
 ```

-## Testing
-To test the system use:
+Which will start on port `3010`.

+### Receiver
+To run a dummy receiver run,

 ```
-npm run test
+npm run receiver
 ```

+in a second console window.
+This will echo any metrics sent via the vidi-metrics-web.

 ## Contributing
 The [nearForm][Org] encourages __open__ and __safe__ participation.